 One-on-ones shouldn’t just be work status updates – don't be that "zombie" boss!
 Get to know your employees.
 Find out about their interests.
 When next you meet with them remember what you discussed – they will be appreciative of how attentive you were.
 How much time an employee wants to spend on this conversation will vary, but make sure you are in a position to understand what life outside of work is like for employees.
 It's also important to recognize boundaries and respect others.
 Emotional Intelligence is key.

 2. Build in time to keep the team connected

 Let's face it.
 We are social beings and we want to feel included.
-69% of employees surveyed agree that their employer should do more to keep the workforce connected.
+69% of U.S. employees agree that their employer should do more to keep the workforce connected.
 With workplace changes and a general shift into increased isolation, being intentional about connection is important.
 It's about building relationships.
-This can help reduce 'ghost quitting' or 'quiet quitting,' which is the latest workplace phenomenon.
+This can help reduce “ghost quitting” or “quiet quitting,” which is the latest workplace phenomenon.